mxsteini/t3-build/README.md

 # Usage

 ## One run build

 ```bash
 npx t3-build build
 ```

 ## Watcher

 ```bash
 npx t3-build watch
 ```

 ## Convention <del>over</del> without configuration

-To make this tool fast and easy to use, I waived any possible configuration and implemented the most usual structur I've seen over the years.
+To make this tool fast and easy to use, I waived any possible configuration and implemented the most usual structure I've seen over the years.
 The common part is to hold all none-packagist-packages in the packages folder.

+To get an idea, have a look of a "normal" composer-driven typo3 installation.

+Your site-specific extension are places in "packages"

 ```bash
 ├── composer.json